Gold gains as U.S.-China trade concerns lift safe-haven demand

 “Overall, if trade tensions remain elevated, gold can count on this issue as being flat out supportive,” VM Markets Managing Partner Stephen Innes said in a note.

-Helping gold’s case, the dollar eased 0.2% on Tuesday, making the metal cheaper for investors holding other currencies,
+Supporting gold, the dollar eased 0.2% on Tuesday, making the metal cheaper for investors holding other currencies, [USD/]

 Meanwhile, the offshore Chinese yuan, which is sensitive to U.S.-China trade disputes, was lower on Tuesday after weakening to a record low of 7.1870 against the dollar the day before.